 - Point of Sale (POS): Shopify’s point of sale system includes features like inventory tracking and staff management to simplify things for you.
 You can also choose Shopify POS Lite for a more affordable option.

-- Sales Channels: You can promote and sell your products/services on multiple sales channels, including social media, online marketplaces, forums, etc. – all from within your Shopify dashboard.
+- Sales Channels: can promote and sell your products/services on multiple sales channels, including managing social media, promoting on online marketplaces, forums, etc. – all from within your Shopify dashboard.

 - Shopify Payments: Sell subscriptions on your website and accept recurring payments easily via Shopify Payments, Authorize.net, or PayPal Express.